 In Hallway - Economical / Not recommended for highest performance

-Hallway designs provide basic connectivity to all guest rooms.
+Hallway designs provide basic connectivity to all guest rooms and are coverage based designs rather than performance based.
 1 AP in the hallway may serve several neighboring rooms.
-These designs typically have to overcome challenges like firewalls in walls and other obstructions like pipes and mirrors to support bathrooms.
+These designs typically have to overcome challenges related to building material like cinder block walls and other obstructions like pipes and mirrors to support bathrooms.
+It is recommended to use MR52/53 for this design strategy as the additional transmit chains help extend the coverage.

 Typically a high power like 100% power is configured for radios and a minimum bitrate configuration is set to the lowest in order to penetrate into the guest rooms.
 It is best practice to use Auto Channel and set Power manually.
 Commonly these environment will use a minimum bitrate of 1Mbps.